RIT-iSchool/mongo-maniacs-wines/README.md

 ---

 **Outcome:**
- After processing, **49 075 records** contained verified coordinates and clean metadata, forming the final dataset used for application deployment.
+ After processing, around **120,000 records** contained verified coordinates and clean metadata, forming the final dataset used for application deployment.

 ---